Conrad Murray Fast Facts

 November 7, 2011 - After deliberating for 10 hours and seven minutes, the jury finds Murray guilty of involuntary manslaughter.

-November 29, 2011 - Murray receives the maximum sentence, four years, in the death of Michael Jackson.
+November 29, 2011 - Murray receives the maximum sentence, four years, in the death of Jackson.

 December 4, 2011 - Notice is filed in Los Angeles County Superior Court that Murray will appeal his involuntary manslaughter conviction.